caltechlibrary/cait/notes.md

-Importing Digital Objects from a Excel spreadsheet with the following columns.
+This is an example JavaScript file for importing Digital Objects from a Excel spreadsheet with the following columns.

-+ "Digital Object ID" Column A
++ Digital Object ID
-+ "Title (map to title)" Column B
++ Title (map to title)
-+ "Series" Column C
++ Series
-+ "Keywords" Column D
++ Keywords
-+ "Name \_and Subject" Column E
++ Name \_and Subject
-+ "url_online oral history URL" Column F
++ url_online oral history URL
-+ "Oral History Text by Item ID::Text Description"
++ Oral History Text by Item ID::Text Description
-+ "Oral History Text by Item ID::Search Text"
++ Oral History Text by Item ID::Search Text

 The Mapping follows these rules:

++ Digital Object ID maps to URI with for /repositories/2/digital_obejcts/ID
++ Title maps to title
 + "Series" maps to subject of type function
 + "Keywords" maps to subject of type topical
 + "Name \_and Subject" map to creator or subject based on the content of "Series"